Ethernet Interface

 cat /etc/resolv.conf

-The system is set to automatically obtain network configuration.
-When the device is connected to the local area network using an Ethernet cable, it will automatically acquire network settings.
+The system is set to automatically acquire network configuration.
+When a device is connected to the local area network using an Ethernet cable, it will automatically acquire network configuration.

-Prerequisite: A DHCP service must be available in the local network.
+Prerequisite: A DHCP service must be available in the local area network.

 Troubleshooting

 ❗Note:If you modify the network configuration through a remote connection, there is a risk of losing network access.
-Please ensure you have an alternative method (such as a debug serial port or display) to view the network configuration after modification
+Please ensure you have an alternative method (such as a debug serial port or display) to view the modified network configuration.

 nmcli c

-Check whether the DEVICE column in the output contains eth0.
-If it does, delete it and recreate the connection.
+Observe whether the DEVICE column in the output contains eth0.
+If it does, delete it and recreate eth0.

 2.To delete the old connection information, enter the following command in the terminal: